Movgto/my-portfolio/README.md

 **Welcome to my portfolio**

-This is an exercise for building a responsive portfolio webpage
+This is an exercise for building a responsive portfolio webpage with a mobile-first design

 ## 🛠 Built With <a name="built-with"></a>